ViRGiL175/github-check-branch-fast-forward-ness/README.md

 Pretty simple and fast ≈ 6 ms.

 Action is checking Pull Request Branch's fast-forward-ness, which means it can be easily merged, or ready to be merged with your main Branch.
-To do this, Action using this native git command:
+To do this, Action uses this native git command:

 ```
 $ git merge-base --is-ancestor